Complex and Adaptive Dynamical Systems: A Primer: Competitive Dynamics and Winning Coalitions

-When a $w_{i,j}$ is slightly negative, as default (compare Fig.\ \ref{cogSys_fig_gaps}), the corresponding total link strength is inhibitory.
-When $w_{i,j}$ acquires, during learning, a positive value, the corresponding total link strength becomes excitatory.
-In this sense we have active excitatory synapses with $w_{i,j}>0$ and inactive excitatory synapses with $w_{i,j}\,\lower 3pt\hbox{$\stackrel{<}{\sim}$}\,0$.

-\underline{\bf Short-term memory dynamics}\\ It is reasonable to have a maximal possible value $W_S^{(max)}$ for the transient short-term synaptic plasticities.
-An appropriate Hebbian-type autonomous learning rule is then

-It increases rapidly when both the pre- and the post-synaptic centers are active, it decays to zero otherwise, see Fig.\ \ref{cogSys_fig_memory}.

-The coupling functions $f_z(\varphi)$ preempt prolonged self-activation of the short-term memory.
-When the pre- and the post-synaptic centers are active long enough to deplete their respective reservoir levels, the short-term memory is shut-off via $f_z(\varphi)$, compare Fig.\ \ref{cogSys_fig_reservoirFunctions}.
+It is characteristic to the theory of cognitive systems, as pointed out in the introduction (Sect.~\ref{cogSys_introduction}), that the exact equations used to model a phenomena of interest are not of importance.
+There is a multitude of possible formulations and a range of suitable modeling approaches may lead to similar overall behavior -- the principles are more important than the details of their actual implementation.
+In the preceding section we have discussed a formulation of transient state dynamics based on competitive clique encoding.
+Within this framework we will now illustrate the basic functioning of homeostatic regulation.

-\underline{\bf Working-point optimization}\\ Dynamical systems retain normally their functionalities only when they keep their dynamical properties in certain regimes.
-They need to regulate their own working point, as discussed in section~\ref{cogSys_principles}.
-This is a long-term affair, it involves time-averaged quantities, and is therefore a job for the long-term synaptic plasticities, $w_{ij}^{L}$.
+\runinhead{Local Working Point Optimization} Dynamical systems normally retain their functionalities only when they keep their dynamical properties within certain regimes.
+They need to regulate their own working point, as discussed in Sect.~\ref{cogSys_principles}, via homeostatic regulation.
+The working point optimization might be achieved either through diffusive control signals or via local optimization rules.
+Here we discuss an example of a local rule.

+\runinhead{Synaptic Plasticities} The inhibitory and the excitatory synaptic strength have different functional roles in the dHan formulation of transient state dynamics.
+The average strengths $|z|$ and $\bar w$ of the inhibitory and excitatory links differ substantially,

+compare Fig.~\ref{cogSys_fig_gaps}.
+Homeostatic regulation is a slow process involving incremental changes.
+It is then clear that these gradual changes in the synaptic strengths will affect dominantly the excitatory links, as they are much smaller, since small changes of large parameters (like the inhibitory links) do not influence substantially, quite in general, the properties of a dynamical system.
+We may therefore consider the inhibitory background as given and fixed and restrict the effect of homeostatic regulation to the excitatory $w_{ij}$.

-\underline{\bf Effective incoming synaptic strength}\\ The average magnitude of the growth rates $r_i$, see Eq.\ (\ref{cogSys_ri}), determine the time scales of the autonomous dynamics and thus the working point.
-The $r_i(t)$ are however quite strongly time depend.
-The effective incoming synaptic signal
+\runinhead{Effective Incoming Synaptic Strength} The average magnitude of the growth rates $r_i$, see Eq.~(\ref{cogSys_ri}), determines the time scales of the autonomous dynamics and thus the working point.
+The $r_i(t)$ are, however, quite strongly time dependent.
+The effective incoming synaptic signal which is independent of the postsynaptic reservoir, $\varphi_i$, is a more convenient control parameter for a local homeostatic regulation, since $\tilde r_i$ tends to the sum of active incoming links, for a transiently stable clique $\alpha=(p_1,\dots,p_Z)$.